 2. Tall Dames

-These were fertile women (children on their arms or at their heels), noble savages (squaws of the ditchback) making their way through the ‘grass-green’ Ulster landscape in step with Yeats’s ‘tall dames’ of Avalon.
+These were earth mothers (children on their arms or at their heels), noble savages (squaws of the ditchback) making their way through the ‘grass-green’ Ulster landscape like creatures of Irish poetic legend (in step with Yeats’s ‘tall dames’ of Avalon).

 - gypsy, traveller: itinerant people described in the passage;